 Having met our 2020 emissions reduction targets ahead of schedule, we set a new goal to achieve carbon neutrality within our own operations (i.e., Scope 1 and 2 emissions) by 2030.
-To achieve this goal, our businesses are making operational investments in energy efficiency, reducing emissions from the grid through smart power sourcing and using lean practices to eliminate energy waste.
+To achieve this goal, our businesses are making operational investments in energy efficiency, reducing emissions from the grid through smart power vs. 2019 sourcing and using lean practices to eliminate energy baseline waste.
 While we are focused on driving absolute reductions to achieve carbon neutrality, where necessary, we will balance remaining emissions with carbon offsets.
+GE internally tracks progress to established targets versus a 2019 baseline.